OXID-eSales/oxideshop-user-documentation/operation/discounts/discounts.rst

 Displaying discounts
 --------------------

-* Define where the discount is displayed:
+* Determine how and where the discount is shown:

   * Display the offer directly with the discounted prices.
   * Show the discount only in the shopping cart.